 Sounds crazy?
-To me, servant-leadership means leading from the heart: recognising that the people we work with are first and foremost human beings.
-Caring for them and building strong relationships with them are prerequisites for achieving great things together.
-If we don’t care for the people we want to lead, they are unlikely to trust and follow us.
+To me, servant-leadership means leading from the heart: recognising that genuinely caring for the people we work with and building strong relationships with them are prerequisites for achieving great things together.
+If we don’t empathise with the people we want to lead, they are unlikely to trust and follow us.

-Caring for the followers, the people we work with, is present in other leadership models, too.
+Caring for the followers, the people we work with, is not unique to servant-leadership, but plays a key part in other leadership approaches, too.
 Transformational leadership urges leaders to show genuine concern for the needs and feelings of their followers, for example, and Goleman’s leadership styles recognise affiliative leadership as an approach that puts people first.
 In Scrum, servant-leadership is regarded as the default leadership approach embodied by the ScrumMaster.

 How Can Servant-Leadership Benefit Product Owners?

 Servant-leadership encourages you to reflect on our motivation to be product leaders.
 Why do we want to lead others?
 Is it to gain power, status, success, or money?
 Is it to succeed together and help the people we lead grow and develop?

 There is nothing wrong with gaining respect as well as a bonus or pay rise.
 But if these motivators dominate our thinking, we are in danger of no longer caring for the people we lead but seeing them as tools to advance our personal ambitions.
 This negatively affects our relationship with them and reduces their willingness to trust and follow us.